MassTransit/Sample-Hangfire/README.md

 ## Requirements

-`rabbitmq` - up and running and change `Rmq` connection string to use your broker.
+`rabbitmq` - up and running and change `AppConfiguration.RmqConnectionString` connection string to use your broker.